-- Creation of a Security Operations Centre and incident management response capability. - Enhancing the company's cyber security function through various solutions.
+- Creation of a Security Operations Centre and incident management response capability. - Enhancing the company's cyber security function through various solutions

 Delivery is determined by full completion of the respective milestones when the measures are in operation and providing clear benefit to customers.
-Our Internal Audit Team will confirm understanding of the reporting process for the cyber resilience programme by performing interviews, walkthroughs and evidence inspection.